The Desperate Diplomat

 * Brian Harrison also appears in Episode #95 "A Double in Diamonds"

-* Director Ray Austin appears as an actor in Episode #13 "The Fellow Traveller", #22 "The Rough Diamonds", #52 "The Damsel in Distress" and #76 "The Helpful Pirate"
+* Director Ray Austin appears as an actor in Episode #13 "The Fellow Traveller", #22 "The Rough Diamonds", #52 "The Damsel in Distress", #76 "The Helpful Pirate" and uncredited in #95 "A Double in Diamonds".

 * Leslie Crawford also appears in Episode #97 "When Spring is Sprung" and #100 "Invitation to Danger" (credited as Les Crawford).
 He also seems to be the "Leslie Crawford" mentioned in the end credits as Fight Arranger.

 * The corner flat is used here in very short intervals.
-Did they really think noone would notice?
+Did they really think nobody would notice?
 They could have used the other shop on the back lot.
-(0:00 and 0:05)
+(0:00 and 0:05) The entry to Templar's flat is also located at the end of the same street.
+(0:11)

 * You can see the shadow of the microphone here.
 (0:06)